 “We are well aware that investing in a China business project today is the most promising.
 However, it is never free from risks -the risk shall never be an impediment.
 On the contrary, the risks are evaluated in a rational way, it can be managed and leveraged sucessfully.
 Starting your business in an attractive market such as China, we want to provide companies with information and suggestions for the correct approach and expansion strategy”.

-China: current investment landscape for Italian companies
+Current investment landscape for Italian investments in China

 “Despite the ongoing pandemic, China did not abdicate the role as an economic leader -especially in the manufacturing sector.
 In 2020, China’s GDP grew 3%, whilst the rest of the world’s GDP contracted.
 For Italy, China is an important trade partner, with a commercial exchange of 44 billion euro” – noted Dr. Patrizia Paglia, President of the Industrial Federation Canavese.